Imagine All-NBA teams without Nikola Jokic, Luka Doncic, Giannis Antetokounmpo, Anthony Edwards, Victor Wembanyama and Stephen Curry.

 Jokic will almost certainly not qualify this season, as he’s currently rehabbing a knee injury that will keep him out a month.

 Doncic has already missed seven games.
-Antetounmpo and Wembanyama are teetering on the brink, having missed 14 games apiece.
+Antetokounmpo and Wembanyama are teetering on the brink, having missed 14 games apiece.
 Edwards (8) and Curry (10) are also in danger of failing to meet the criteria, considering the season is just approaching the halfway point.

 There are some minor exceptions to the rule – for example, a player who falls short of the 65-game minimum can also file an “Extraordinary Circumstances Challenge” in an effort to regain his award eligibility.
 But it’s likely that if a player doesn’t suit up for 65 games, they’ll be disqualified for those coveted awards.

-There are also, of course, some financial implications regarding the awards, such as qualifying for super max extensions.
+There are also, of course, some financial implications regarding the awards, such as qualifying for super-max extensions.

 The flip side is that the league wants to give its paying customers the best product possible.
 All too often, fans are paying big bucks, only to see their favorite players sitting in street clothes due to a minor ailment or load management.